 The processing of the application usually takes three to four weeks.

 When the IBG application is approved, the Primary Contact (or the Secondary Contact should transmission to Primary Contact fails) registered in your Customs Account

 If you have an existing IBG with Singapore Customs and wish to change the bank account used for your IBG, you are required to submit a new IBG application.

 You may authorise your Declaring Agent to use your IBG for the payment of duties and GST for your customs permits.

 When your customs permit application requiring duty and/or GST payment is approved, the payment mode will be denoted by the permit condition(s) for payment.

 Your bank statement will reflect successful IBG deductions initiated by Singapore Customs.
 The format and type of information such as permit number reflected in the bank statement may differ for different banks.

-If your IBG deduction is unsuccessful, you will be informed by Singapore Customs on the follow-up actions required for payment.
+If your IBG deduction is unsuccessful, your entity’s Primary Contact (or Secondary Contact if the Primary Contact does not have a valid contact) registered in your entity’s Customs Account will be informed by Singapore Customs on the follow-up actions required for payment.